bramses/bramses-highly-opinionated-vault-2023/README.md

 *Time Block Planning* is the intentional process of giving every hour a "job".
 This intentional workflow allows for the creator to get a bird's eye view of their active commitments.
 This methodology bubbles up from daily commitments to a **weekly view** and a **quarterly view**.
 These views allow for enough space for projects to finish, while being short enough to see realistic change.

 In BHOV-2023, I don't functionally time block that much.
-This is because I usually get a late start to the day (more on this later), and I don't like using calendars that much.
+This is because I usually get a late start to the day, and I don't like using calendars that much.
 I've found writing the time next to notes in my daily page works just fine, e.g.:

 ```
 1-3p coding